 Review and Adjust – Per CFR Title 45 §303.8 – 75% Compliance level

-The State started the process within the required time frames after a request for review was received.
+- The State initiated the process within the required 15-day time frame after a request for review was received.

 Conducted the review (no adjustment).